 Not surprisingly, I couldn’t find any images or videos of farmers brushing their minks.

-The fur industry is one of the cruelest – where farmers cram animals such as minks into small and filthy cages so that they can eventually rip of their skin to make fur products including lashes, coats, etc.
+The fur industry is one of the cruelest out there – farmers cram animals into small, filthy cages until they eventually rip off their skin to make fur products including lashes, and coats.

 Fur farmers use the cheapest killing methods available, including suffocation, electrocution, poisoning, and gassing.
 Why?
-Well if you think about it, they don’t want the fur to get ruined right so these methods protect the product.
+Well if you think about it, how do you kill them without ruining their fur?
+They use these methods to protect the product.

-With that said, here are a few amazing lash companies that truly believe in being able to provide a quality product without having to harm any lives in the process.
+With that said, here are a few amazing lash companies that truly believe in being able to provide a quality product without having to harm any animals in the process.

 I love everything that this company stands for.

 “We believe in an Eco-Chic green environment and make all our lash boxes out of highly recyclable packaging.
 We love animals and pledge to keep our products CRUELTY-FREE and ECO-FRIENDLY forever!”